 Chicago restaurateur Brendan Sodikoff oversees this aspect of the experience and it’s nothing short of delightful.
 The menu was creative and fun, the food was delicious.
 The service was a little spotty, but it was very crowded and all the staff was professional and congenial, if not prompt.

 Time escaped me and I hurried back to the train home.
-Just for fun, I jumped on the Palm Trolley to be delivered in front of the station with lots of time to spare.
+Just for fun, I jumped on the West Palm Beach Trolley System to be delivered in front of the station with lots of time to spare.

-As I waited in the Select lounge, I encountered a friend, also a second generation Fort Lauderdale native.
-She had been following the evolution of Brightline as well and had the same idea as I for a fun Saturday outing.
+As I waited in the Select lounge, I encountered a friend, also a second-generation Fort Lauderdale native.
+She had been following the evolution of Virgin Trains USA as well and had the same idea as I for a fun Saturday outing.

 Beverage Cart Comes Through